 - FDA has provided a compliance date of August 10, 2018, for the required health warning statements on packages and advertisements for "covered" tobacco products (except cigars and pipe tobacco1) and roll-your-own / cigarette tobacco products.2

-- Summary of deeming related provisions
+- Summary of deeming related provision

 - November 8, 2017: stop manufacturing tobacco products, the label, labeling, or advertising of which uses the descriptors “light,” “mild,” “low” or similar descriptors unless you have a Modified Risk Tobacco Product order in effect.
 (Stop distributing these modified risk tobacco products in interstate commerce by December 8, 2017.)